-Polygons, also known as copper pours or polygon pours, are areas of the PCB that are filled or flooded with copper.
-This region is poured around existing components and traces, creating a region filled with copper hat has predefined clearance.
+Polygons, also known as copper pours or polygon pours, are areas of the PCB polygon that are filled or flooded with copper.
+This region is poured around existing components and traces, creating a region filled with copper that has predefined clearance.
 Polygons should not be left floating and are generally tied back to a ground net to provide isolation.
 Polygons can only be placed on signal layers.
 Places polygons are commonly used include:

 - surface layers containing placed components and routed traces

 - internal signal layers containing routed traces and signal layers exclusively dedicated to power

 - ground without any placed components or routed traces.

 It can be difficult to identify which is better: a polygon or a plane.
 Polygons and planes can be used to implement a power and ground net distribution on the Altium plane vs signal layer.
 If you’re restricted to a 2-layer stack-up only, polygons are the only solution to provide power and ground distribution throughout your board.
 When you’re designing a 4-layer or greater stack-up, you have a choice to use polygons on signal layers, planes on internal plane layers, or both.

 Polygons on signal layers offer the best use of space.
 Because polygons are placed on signal layers, you can dedicate specific portions of a layer for power and ground distribution, rather than using an entire plane layer for power and ground planes.
 If dedicating numerous power and ground nets to specific layers, internal plane layers can be easier to work with and manage.
 The ability to divide or split an internal plane layer makes the creation and subsequent management of numerous and complex shapes easy and efficient.

 - Antennas, custom isolation structures, ground fill, and other RF structures are all examples of polygons in your PCB layout.